voloko/uki/docs/core/selector.markdown

 ## Selector

-Provides CSS3-like selector engine on top of view tree.
-Note that selector works on views and NOT on dom nodes.
+Provides a CSS3-like selector engine on top of view tree.
+Note that selectors work on views and NOT on DOM nodes.

 ### selector.find(selector, [context])

-Search for the views matching `selector` in the `context`.
-If `context` is not provided will search within all attached views.
+Search for views matching `selector` in the `context`.
+If `context` is not provided, will search within all attached views.

    // all buttons
    find('Button')